radical-cybertools/pilot-streaming/NERSC_README.md

 ```

 4. copy the private key so dash can use the private key to start scheduler/worker on the compute nodes once provisioned.
 TODO: Not sure why nersc private key isn't working.

+NOTE: Need to do this everytime nersc key is refreshed(i.e every 24hrs)
 ```
 ~/.ssh/nersc to ~/.ssh/mykey
 ```